virtualritz/nsi/README.md

     ];

-// Create a new mesh node and call it 'dodecahedron'. ctx.create("dodecahedron", nsi::node::MESH, None);
+// Create a new mesh node and call it 'dodecahedron'. ctx.create("dodecahedron", nsi::MESH, None);

-// Connect the 'dodecahedron' node to the scene's root. ctx.connect("dodecahedron", None, ".root", "objects", None);
+// Connect the 'dodecahedron' node to the scene's root. ctx.connect("dodecahedron", None, nsi::ROOT, "objects", None);

 // Define the geometry of the 'dodecahedron' node. ctx.set_attribute(